mathisbukowski/Arcade/doc/arcade/DynamicLibraryObject.md

     Constructor

     :material-location-enter: `path`
-    :    Path to the library
+    :    const std::string & Path to the library

-    :material-location-enter: `type`
-    :    Type of the library

 ### getEntryPointName<a name="getEntryPointName"></a>